 Llanrhos’s St Mary’s Well ( Ffynnnon Fair) lies within about 100 yards of St Hilary’s Parish Church, Llanrhos, which is easily missed these days as you drive up the A470 into Llandudno.
 Llanrhos is a small community bordering Llandudno and Deganwy.

 St Hilary’s church itself is a mid Victorian building, which occupies the site of an earlier thirteenth century church.
 The first church on the site is said to date from the time of Maelgwn, King of Gwynedd, who flourished in the sixth century, having a stronghold close to Deganwy.
 There is a legend is that he took refuge in that church to avoid a yellow fever epidemic that was then afflicting the country.
+For a period between around 1350 and the Reformation the church was under the control of monks from Maenan Abbey and was dedicated to St Mary, which may explain the dedication of the well.
+Following the dissolution the church reverted to an earlier dedication.

 The well is beside a footpath that runs from a mid twentieth century housing estate, past a children’s playground and to the old school and the parish church on the busy B5115.